Vanilla Frosting Without Butter (or Cream Cheese)

 - Yield – Enough frosting for a small 6-inch cake or layer cake, 6 cupcakes, or 12 to 24 cookies.

-- Coconut Milk or Coconut Cream (Full-Fat Only) – For the frosting to work, whichever you choose, it should include guar gum.
-This acts as a stabilizer to help thicken the frosting.
+- Coconut Milk or Coconut Cream (Full-Fat Only) – For the frosting to work, whichever you choose, the coconut solids must be thick, and the can should include guar gum (it will be listed as an ingredient).
+This acts as a stabilizer to thicken the frosting.
 Do not use carton coconut milk.

 - Special Note – The amount of coconut solids in the can, can be hit or miss.
 Sometimes the can has been shaken too much, and the solids and liquid won’t separate, even after refrigerating.
 If your can has too little or is just mixed, save it for another recipe and try a new one.

-- Piping and Decorations – This is not traditional buttercream and will not behave as such.
+- Piping and Decorations – The frosting is best suited for simple swirls or spreading on desserts.
 Intricate details, designs, or flowers probably won’t hold their shape.

 Nutrition Estimates